 An in-depth look at how this company stacks up when tax season rolls around

-The Bottom Line: A solid choice for a traditionalist who wants to file their taxes online, but also has the safety net of a brick and mortar store.
+H&R Block is a solid choice for a traditionalist who wants to file their taxes online, but also has the safety net of a brick and mortar store.

 Access to six years of past tax returns